Let’s take a little test about an unseen driver of your firm’s culture and performance.

 - Have you ever said, “I was wrong” or “I am sorry.” to a subordinate?

 As you think about the list of adjectives and answers to these questions, don’t judge yourself.
 Don’t try to change yourself.
 Don’t sidetrack yourself with your well-honed diversionary tactic of choice.
 Let the fear just be.
 Sit with it.
 Be aware of the fear as it arises.
 Observe it.
 When does it come?
 When does it go?
 What is really behind it?
+Whether or not we become aware of our fear, it goes on unabated, directing our behaviors.
+It is not until we become aware of our driving fear, accept that it is our constant companion, and own it does it fall away.
+When it does, we begin to live more fully and lead our firms more prudently.

 He who is not everyday conquering some fear has not learned the secret of life.